nefarius/vicius/README.md

 ---

-*Very* work in progress, do not use 🔥
+*Very* work in progress, do not use 🔥 Star ⭐ it instead to show interest 🤟

 ---